WebAssembly/WASI/proposals/random/README.md

 ### Goals

-The primary goal of WASI Random is to allow users to use WASI programs to obtain high-quality low-level random data.
+The primary goals of WASI Random are:
+ - To allow users to use WASI programs to obtain high-quality low-level random data.
+ - To allow source languages to enable DoS protection in their hash-maps in host environments that support it.

 ### Non-goals